Java against Bedrock, side by side

 The Wither has 300 HP on Java and 600 HP on Bedrock.
 In phase 1 (above half health), it flies around and shoots wither skulls at you and nearby mobs.
 There are two skull types:

 - Black skulls, fired at players.
-They deal 8 damage and inflict the Wither II effect for 10 seconds, which drains health over time.
+They deal 8 damage and inflict the Wither II effect (no effect on Easy, 10 seconds on Normal, 40 seconds on Hard), which drains health over time.

 - Blue skulls, fired occasionally.
 They move slower but destroy blocks on impact (except bedrock, end portal frames and a few others).
 These are what make the Wither so destructive to terrain.